emilyporterfieldtaylor/project_3/README.md

 ## INTRODUCTION

-AS a person throwing a board game party, I want to be able to narrow down my board games by categories so I can pick the perfect board game to play with any party group.  ***????
-Do we need to revise***
+AS a person throwing a board game party, I want to be able to narrow down my board games by player size and game time so I can pick the perfect board game to play with any party group.

 <br>